 For when you want to see a new wonder of the world

 It’s easy to debate skipping Chichen Itza, especially if you’re short on time or you’ve explored other Mayan ruins.
 But then there’s the little fact that this massive monument is a UNESCO World Heritage Site and is considered one of the seven wonders of the New World.

 The ruins are massive and expansive, and for the most part well restored.
 If you have it in you to dodge the long roads lined with souvenir stands, this is a sight to behold.
 Seeing Chichen Itza is a travel dream for many of us, and it’s worth the drive from Cancun just to learn about the Maya history and stand in awe of the monuments.
+You can also book one of the many Chichen Itza tours from Cancun, if you don’t feel up to renting a car.
 Go early or stay late to avoid the busloads and tour groups.

 For when you want to experience something borderline magical

 Magical is a term used perhaps too often in travel, but for cenotes, or natural freshwater pits present in great number throughout the Yucatan — it is a fitting description.
 There is something otherworldly, spiritual, and all together beautiful about these pools of water.